- Search The Registry

 Siidelsky with Mandela

 Lazer Sidelsky was born on this date in 1911.
 He was a white-Jewish South African lawyer and activist.

 “Laz” Sidelsky’s reasons for financing Black homes were not philanthropic or politically motivated.
-He was a shrewd businessman and at one stage chairman of the former Union Stock Exchange.
-He believed strongly in dealing fairly with people of any color and was appalled at the way in which some big law firms in Johannesburg exploited their Black clients.
-When he engaged Nelson Mandela in his first legal job as an articled clerk he advised him and gave him a suit that he’d wear for the next five years.
+He was a shrewd businessman and, at one stage, chairman of the former Union Stock Exchange.
+He believed strongly in dealing fairly with people of color and was appalled at how some big law firms in Johannesburg exploited their Black clients.
+When he engaged Nelson Mandela in his first legal job as an article clerk, he advised him and gave him a suit that he’d wear for the next five years.

 In his autobiography “Long Walk to Freedom,” Mandela described Sidelsky as one of the first white people to treat him with respect.
 Sidelsky lent Mandela money to start his own law firm.
-Lazer Sidelsky, who was a mentor to former South African President Nelson Mandela died on May 17, 2002, at 90 years old.
+Lazer Sidelsky, a mentor to former South African President Nelson Mandela, died on May 17, 2002, at 90 years old.